arjungandhi/money/design_doc.md

 - `money fetch`: syncs latest data from SimpleFIN and stores it to the local database
    - Uses stored Access URL from `money init` to fetch account data via GET /accounts endpoint
    - Data synced includes accounts and transactions with full history
+   - Records balance snapshots for historical trending in balance command
    - Available Data Types:
      - Accounts: ID, name, currency, balance, available balance, balance date
      - Transactions: ID, posted timestamp, amount, description, pending status
      - Organizations: financial institution details
      - Custom currencies and exchange rates supported
    - Authentication: HTTPS with Basic Auth, SSL certificate verification required
-- `money balance`: shows the current balance of all accounts + net worth
+- `money balance`: shows the current balance of all accounts + net worth with an ASCII graph showing balance trends over time grouped by account type (default last 30 days)
+- `money accounts`: manage user accounts and account types
+  - `money accounts list`: show all accounts with their current types and organizations
+  - `money accounts type set <account-id> <type>`: set account type for better balance organization
+    - Valid types: checking, savings, credit, investment, loan, other
+  - `money accounts type clear <account-id>`: clear account type (set to unset)
 - `money costs`: shows a breakdown of all costs by category for a given time period (default this month)
 - `money income`: shows a breakdown of all income by category for a given time period (default this month)
 - `money transactions categorize`: interactively categorize uncategorized transactions via llm.
     - transactions when fetched from simplefin are uncategorized
     - user can run this command to use a llm to categorize them
     - user can review and adjust categories as needed

 # Tech Stack